manticoresoftware/manticoresearch/manual/english/Integration/Filebeat.md

 ### Configuration for Filebeat 8.11 - 8.19

-Starting from version 8.11, output compression is enabled by default.
-You must explicitly set `compression_level: 0` for compatibility with Manticore:
+From version 8.11, output compression is enabled by default, so you must explicitly set `compression_level: 0` for compatibility with Manticore:

 ```
 filebeat.inputs: